Flour de Liz

 Ingredients needed to make red velvet cake mix cookies.

-Oil - The oil adds fat which is needed to contribute to the soft and chewy texture of these colorful cookies.
-This should be a neutral oil like vegetable oil or canola oil.
+Oil - The oil adds fat, which is needed to contribute to the soft and chewy texture of these colorful cookies.
+This should be a neutral oil, like vegetable oil or canola oil.

-Substitutions and Variations
+Substitutions & Variations

 Oil - Melted butter or melted coconut oil should work in place of the oil.
 Melted butter will provide a richer flavor and may result in a slightly denser cookie.
-Coconut oil may impact the flavor, but should still be delicious!
+Coconut oil may impact the flavor, but it should still be delicious!

 Mix-ins - To add some extra color and flavor, consider adding chocolate chips or white chocolate chips.
-Some brands also make cream cheese flavored chips which would be delicious in these crinkly red velvet cookies.
+Some brands also make cream cheese-flavored chips, which would be delicious in these crinkly red velvet cookies.

 Red Velvet Cake Mix Cookies ingredients in a clear glass mixing bowl.

-Step 1: Stir together the cake mix, oil, and eggs until well combined.
+1. Step 1: Stir together the cake mix, oil, and eggs until well combined.
 Form the batter into balls of dough, about 1 heaping tablespoon each.

-Balls of red velvet cookie dough on a parchment lined baking sheet.
+Balls of red velvet cookie dough on a parchment-lined baking sheet.

 Recipe FAQs

-Can I add a cream cheese filling to these cookies?
+Can I add a cream cheese filling to Red Velvet Cake Mix Cookies?

 While I have not tested this exact version, you should be able to do this.
-I would suggest combining cream cheese with powdered sugar, about 8 oz of cream cheese to ¼-1/2 cup powdered sugar, and beating until smooth.
+I would suggest combining about 8 oz of cream cheese with ¼-½ cup powdered sugar and beating until smooth.
 Spoon or pipe dollops of the cream cheese mixture onto a lined baking sheet and freeze for about an hour.
-While it's freezing, prepare and refrigerate the cookie dough to allow it to firm up.
-You'll then want to press the balls of cookie dough flat into your hand, place a dollop of frozen cream cheese in the center, and wrap the dough around the cream cheese.

-Should the cake batter dough be runny?
+Should cake mix cookie dough be runny?

 • A sliced batch of red velvet brownies with the center brownie sideways to show the inside.